Edge computing: Privacy and security

 The distributed nature of this paradigm introduces a shift in security schemes used in cloud computing.
-In edge computing, data may travel between different distributed nodes connected through the Internet and thus requires special encryption mechanisms independent of the cloud.
+In edge computing, data may travel between different distributed nodes connected via the internet, and thus requires special encryption mechanisms independent of the cloud.
+This approach minimizes latency, reduces bandwidth consumption, and enhances real-time responsiveness for applications.
 Edge nodes may also be resource-constrained devices, limiting the choice in terms of security methods.
 Moreover, a shift from centralized top-down infrastructure to a decentralized trust model is required.

 On the other hand, by keeping and processing data at the edge, it is possible to increase privacy by minimizing the transmission of sensitive information to the cloud.
 Furthermore, the ownership of collected data shifts from service providers to end-users.

 Scalability

 Scalability in a distributed network must face different issues.
 First, it must take into account the heterogeneity of the devices, having different performance and energy constraints, the highly dynamic condition, and the reliability of the connections compared to more robust infrastructure of cloud data centers.
 Moreover, security requirements may introduce further latency in the communication between nodes, which may slow down the scaling process.

 The state-of-the-art scheduling technique can increase the effective utilization of edge resources and scales the edge server by assigning minimum edge resources to each offloaded task.